atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/4-onboarding/index.md

 title: "Onboarding" # Step Name
 description: How to onboard or authenticate on any app built on the atPlatform # SEO Description for this step Documentation

-draft: false # TODO CHANGE THIS TO FALSE WHEN YOU ARE READY TO PUBLISH THE PAGE
+draft: true # TODO CHANGE THIS TO FALSE WHEN YOU ARE READY TO PUBLISH THE PAGE
-order: 3 # Ordering of the steps
+order: 4 # Ordering of the steps
 ---

 In this tutorial, we will build the onboarding screen for the dude app.